 DVP was first established in 2003 as a response to the disconnect amongst legal and social services providers for victims.
-From one staff member in one borough, DVP has expanded to sixteen full time staff and a team of over 12 interns, volunteers and fellows who provide services in all five boroughs of NYC.
+From one staff member in one borough, DVP has expanded to 18 full time staff and a team of interns, pro bono attorneys and volunteers, who provide services in all five boroughs of NYC.

 DVP is one of eleven social justice projects of the Urban Justice Center.
 While the projects operate independently, they share the agency's infrastructure and a common commitment to finding innovative solutions to the problems of poor and vulnerable people.
 Each project is independently responsible for fiscal and programmatic sustainability and function.